Suns snap Knicks’ nine-game win streak with 118-110 victory

 The Suns started their trip by beating Milwaukee and Philadelphia, but then fell in Boston and Brooklyn, giving them consecutive losses for the first time since a three-game skid in late January.

 It appeared they might be headed for another when the Knicks made 18 of their first 25 shots, taking a 44-29 lead.
-Phoenix didn’t lead until 1:31 remained in the third quarter, but Bridges and Johnson got hot in the fourth to send the Suns in front.
+Phoenix didn’t lead until 1:31 remained in the third quarter, but Bridges and Johnson got hot in the fourth to send the Suns in front and Paul kept them there.

+“You can’t have the type of record that they have without being a high-quality team, so you’re not going to beat them just playing well for 12 minutes.
+That’s not going to get it done,” Knicks coach Tom Thibodeau said.
+“So it’s going to be a street fight and you’ve got to compete.”

 TIP-INS